pjoulot/Pixel-Party/README.md

 **WARNING: These methods make hard calculations and it is not a good idea to use them at the page loading.**

+Install
+Add the pixel_party.js file into your html page, and call the functions below:

 * function image_to_json(image)
 * function display_image(image, canvas, orientation)
 * function display_image_from_json(json_data, canvas, width, height, orientation)